20 Comfort Foods You Can Whip Up in the Microwave

 When the munchies strike, you can make your own potato chips in a hurry.
 Use a mandolin or the slicer on a box grater to make paper-thin slices before magically turning them into chips.

 Microwave Macaroni and Cheese

-You'll need to cook the macaroni before making this easy recipe that tastes like stovetop macaroni and cheese.
+You'll need to cook the macaroni before making this easy recipe that tastes like stovetop macaroni and cheese, but you can buy pre-cooked macaroni in many well-stocked grocery stores.
 It's made with processed cheese and some onions for a smooth and flavorful sauce.
-Allowing the casserole to rest after cooking gives the sauce time to thicken as it cools slightly.
+Allowing the pasta to rest after cooking gives the sauce time to thicken as it cools slightly.

 Microwave Raisin Bread Pudding